2012 Burgas bus bombing: Attack

-Seven people (including the suicide bomber) were killed and at least thirty-two injured in an explosion on an Israeli-operated tour bus at the Burgas Airport in the Black Sea city of Burgas, with a population of some 200,000 people and approximately 400 kilometers (250 mi) east of the capital, Sofia.
+Six civilians and the suicide bomber were killed and at least 32 were injured in an explosion on an Israeli-operated tour bus at the Burgas Airport in the Black Sea city of Burgas.
 In addition, two other buses were damaged in the blast.

 Bulgarian leaders, including President Rosen Plevneliev, rushed to the site.
 The Foreign Ministry said authorities believed that the blast was a terrorist attack.
 According to the initial reports of Bulgarian authorities, the blast was caused by a bomb in a luggage compartment.
 However, it was later argued by a Bulgarian official that the blast was probably carried out by a male suicide bomber with fake US documents.

 An 11-year-old child and two pregnant women were among the injured, while another pregnant woman was killed.
 Mustafa Kyosev, the Bulgarian bus driver, was also killed at the age of 36.

 Survivors of the attack described people being thrown into the air, people shouting and crying, and recalled seeing body parts.
 The witnesses said that the explosion began at the front of the bus and sent fire down through the vehicle.
 Some passengers on the bus jumped out of windows to escape.

 Two days after the attack, Bulgarian Interior Minister Tsvetan Tsvetanov said that the bomb was carried in the backpack of a man who was filmed on security cameras at the airport.
 Tsvetanov added that the bomb was detonated in the luggage compartment of the bus, and that the blast was caused by 3 kilograms of TNT powder.
 In 2020, however, the bomb was identified as an ammonium nitrate-based device.